icon

 Yes, you can.
 And studies have proven you should.

-While building muscle after 50 can be challenging, numerous studies show it's well worth it.
+While building muscle after 50 can be challenging, numerous studies show it's a senior activity that's well worth it.

 A study found strength training after 60 increases muscle mass by “improving the recruitment of motor units, and increasing their firing rate.”
 The study recommends healthy seniors train three to four times weekly.
 It also states strength training effectively reduces sarcopenia and retains motor function.